mzattera/FuckBench/README.md

 ```

 Please notice that the above will compile successfully but, because `time()` and `clock()` are based on the number of 6502 instruction executed
-up to that point in the code, they will always return same value at each execution so the random number generator will always beinitialized with the same seed.
+up to that point in the code, they will always return same value at each execution, therefore the random number generator will always be
+initialized with the same seed.

-The only way to properly initialize th erandom number generator in FB, it to ask a random seed to the user.
+The only way to properly initialize the random number generator in FB, it to ask a random seed to the user.

 ## The 6502bf emulator